Student Health and Counseling Records and Patient Privacy

 The Student Health Center and the Counseling Center maintain patient records for seven years after a student graduates from Washington and Lee.
 After seven years health records are destroyed.
 If you need information from your health record that is less than seven years old you may request it by completing the Consent to Release Confidential Health Care Information.

-Each time a student visits the Student Health Center or the Counseling Center and sees a clinician (nurse, physician, physician assistant, or counselor) a record is made of the visit.
+Each time a student visits the Student Health Center or the Counseling Center and sees a clinician (nurse, physician, physician assistant, nurse practitioner, or counselor) a record is made of the visit.
 The health record contains information such as symptoms, examinations, test results, medications, allergies and the plan for care.
 There are state and federal laws that protect the confidentiality of personal information that is contained in the health record.
 The privacy and security provisions of the Health Insurance Portability and Accountability Act ("HIPAA") do not cover student health records maintained and used by W&L (see W&L's Designation of Hybrid Entity Status under HIPAA).
 The primary laws applicable to W&L's Student Health Center and Counseling Center are the Virginia law on patient health records privacy and the Family Educational Rights and Privacy Act (FERPA).
 We will not release such information without authorization, except in accordance with applicable laws and regulations.

 We will provide another physician or healthcare provider with a copy of information from a medical record to assist him or her in treating a student.
 This includes University Counseling staff, with whom the Student Health Center Physician and Physician Assistant meet weekly to coordinate care of students.